 If you have more than a few hundred vinyl records I'm not going to mince words: Use a vacuum record cleaner such as those sold by Nitty Gritty, VPI or Record Doctor.
 The results are far quicker, safer and superior to anything you could ever attempt to do by hand as the machine will apply the record cleaning solution, safely scrub the record and finally vacuum all the dirty record cleaning solution leaving you with a dry and pristine record.
 It's the only way to truly deep clean a record.

 A record cleaning machine is a self contained unit with a motor that turns a platter with a vacuum and suction tube which has an applicator pad or soft brush.
 One simply places the record on the platter, prime the pump to apply the record cleaning solution and let the record spin a few revolutions to work loose any dirt and oils that are in the grooves of the record.
 You then flip the switch and the vacuum sucks up any crud and fluid as well as drying the record.
 After this, one cleans the pads around the vacuum slot with the supplied brush and then flips the record over and repeat the above.
 Pretty simple, and you now have a thoroughly clean record ready to be played.

 I use the Nitty Gritty Mini Pro2 which works very well.
 If cost is a consideration, and why wouldn't it, then consider getting a new bare bones manual Nitty Gritty machine known as the Record Doctor.
 It starts at around $199.(US) whereas some of the better automatic VPI's can go for substantially more.
-Another cost effective choice is the Spin Clean Record Washer 3 which can be had for around $100.
+Another cost effective choice is the Vinyl Styl Deep Groove Record Washer System which can be had for around $100.
 Regardless of which machine you choose, they are a wise and solid investment and strongly recommended.